supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Boolean Function.md

 > ![[Boolean Function-20240527115740515.webp]]
 > ![[Boolean Function-20240517195518874.webp]]

+To find the dual of a function $F$ from a truth table (assuming the table is in standard order), reverse the order of the complement of the function $\overline{F}$ to find out the dual of the function $F^d$.
 ![[Boolean Function-20240527175758734.webp]]

 Functions which has the literal count of 1 such as $f(a) = a$, dual is same as the function.